Cobham Park (cricket ground)

 Cobham Park near Cobham, Kent and located within the grounds of the Cobham Hall estate, was used a cricket ground.
-It was used as the venue for a single first-class cricket match between a team representing Kent and a Hampshire side.
+It was used as the venue for an inter-county match between Kent and Hampshire.

 The ground was used for cricket matches by Cobham Cricket Club between the 1850s and 1870s, including a number of matches against the Royal Engineers Cricket Club.
 The Hall was owned by the Earls of Darnley and a number of the family were keen cricketers.
-Ivo Bligh, who became the 8th Earl in 1900, captained the first English tour of Australia in 1882–83, recapturing The Ashes.
+Ivo Bligh, who became the 8th Earl in 1900, captained the English tour of Australia in 1882–83, recapturing The Ashes.

 The hall was last used for cricket in 1951.